Creatorpravin/Learning/Evaluation 1/algorithm.md

 **1. Check prime number?**

 **Algorithm**
   - Step 1.
+Use strict mode as public.
 Create two variable one is boolean=true another undefined.
   - Step 2.
 Write a function with parameter and assign to a variable.
   - Step 3.
 Check the number is == 1 then print  is neither prime nor composite number.
   - Step 4. else number is > 1 then generate a count of numbers using for loop.